rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 dedup(it, 2, False)  # Returns [(1,1), (1,3)]
 ```

-This time, the `dedup` function that takes in an iterable of tuples `it`, an element
+This time, the `dedup` function takes in an iterable of tuples `it`, an element
 index `index`, and a boolean `lazy` (defaulting to `True`) as arguments.
 The function
 returns a list or generator of the unique elements in the input iterable based on the
 specified index.

-Just as before, the function first creates an empty set `seen` and assigns its `add`
+Just as before, the function first creates an empty set `seen` and binds its `add`
 method to a variable `seen_add`.
 It then creates a generator expression that iterates
-over `it` and yields each item if its element at the specified index is not already in
+over `it` and yields each item if its element at the specified index isn't already
-the `seen` set.
-The element is added to the seen set using the seen_add method.
+present in the `seen` set.
+If `item[index]` isn't present in `seen`, it's added to it
+using the `seen_add` method.

 If `lazy` is `True`, the function returns the generator expression.
 Otherwise, it
 returns a list created from the generator expression.